ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 Jīn Líng then asked his uncle, “Do you think that he will remember everything?”

-Jiāng Chéng recalled the rumours that were rampant in Yúnmèng territory, and, in a gloomy tone, he replied, “Even though he won’t remember everything, other people will help him recall them.”
+Thinking about the rumours that kept circulating in the Yúnmèng territory, Jiāng Chéng replied in a gloomy tone, “Even though he doesn't remember everything, others will 'help' him recall it.”

 Jīn Líng felt depressed and said, “Couldn’t it be the same as before?”